 FLEXIBILITY & TONGUING

 Slurs: I play all of the slurs in the "Flexibility - One" section of Flexus.
-I start these slurs with a BE roll-in embouchure (or as close as I can get) and I focus on using very little mouthpiece pressure.
 After these slurs, I move on to the Flexando's, followed by the Arban's slurs on page 44 (#22).
 After all of that, I return to Flexus for a few of wide interval slurs (Flexibility - Three).
 The final slur exercise I'll do is #22 from the Arban's book's slur section.

 Intervals: I'll play through the first 6 or 8 lines from the Arban's book's intervals exercise #1.